"The Paradox of a Wound That Never Heals": Polina Shcherbyna on Pain and Healing in Painting

 Lesia: Your recent exhibition at the Kebbel Villa Museum in Schwandorf was titled “The Highest Point of an Empty Temple”.
 Could you tell us how it began?
 What does this image — of an empty temple — mean to you?

-The exhibition is structured into four episodes, gradually immersing the viewer in different dimensions of sacrifice.
+The exhibition is structured into four episodes, gradually immersing the viewer into different dimensions of sacrifice.
 In the first room, the red one, the viewer finds themselves at the bottom of the wound — I create an atmosphere of post-apocalyptic calm.
 Next comes the fall of the cross as a premonition of another war, a letter sent from the past that will never reach its recipient.

-In the following space — “Open Sore” — which reads as the altar part, shaped as a wall and dome, it addresses pain that constantly demands proof, as well as the loss of faith in humanity, referencing “The Incredulity of Saint Thomas”.
-The culmination is the highest point of the empty temple — in the center of the dark hall, a poem resonates, a sound installation resembling the prayer “To Love to the Point of Bleeding”.
+In the following space — “Open Sore” — which reads as the altar part, shaped like a wall and a dome — the focus is on pain that requires constant proof, referencing the story of ‘Doubt of Thomas.’
+The culmination occurs at the highest point of the Empty Temple: in the middle of the dark hall, a poem resonates as a sound installation, resembling the prayer ‘To Love to the Point of Blood."

 Lesia: In this exhibition, you refer to historical events — from the siege of Kyiv in 1240 to the current war.
 Why, in your opinion, is it important to speak about the past right now?